SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Sausalito Shuttle is the most popular option for those wanting to get from San Francisco to Muir Woods.
 This shuttle stop (orange star on the map) is about a five-minute walk from the Sausalito Ferry Terminal.

-It only runs on weekends and holidays from early spring through October.
-It also runs on select weekdays from June to August.
-It does not run year around.
+It only runs on weekends and holidays from late June to early August.

 The first shuttle leaves at around 8:30 am, and the final shuttle leaves Sausalito in the early afternoon.
 You'll find the stop at the corner of Bay and Bridgeway.